hernantz/blog/content/socialism-works-but-doesnt-scale.md

 it's artificial interest rates or someone who talks about universal basic income, tuition free schooling and human compassion?

-When I hear my libertarian colegues all I hear are economy lessons and individual freedom.
+From my libertarian colegues all I hear are economy lessons and individual freedom.
 But all socialists understand is *greed and mind your own business selfishness*.

-Capitalism is broken, the system is unfair, someone has to fix it.
+Laissez-faire is scary.
+Some will profit, some will loose, the system is unfair.
+We need to work in cooperation towards common goals, things need to be planned.

 ## Socialism doesn't scale

-This way of relating with family, neighbours, friends and acquaintances, most of the time through rules that are written nowhere, but are a cultural legacy of shared responsability and cooperation towards common goals, has it's limits.
+This way of relating with family, neighbours, friends and acquaintances, most of the time through rules that are written nowhere, but are a cultural legacy of shared responsability, has it's limits.

 With a bigger population, a more diverse society, there are no strong bonding links between it's members.
+Not everyone agrees on what *needs to be done*.
 The trust and selfless altruism that might have worked in your local community, now becomes unnatural.

 Empathy dissapears as the distance between governance and governed widens, your ability to change the course of action of such society decreases.
 The virtues